a3geek/PrefsUGUI/README.md

 - A save key is generate by combine with full hierarchy path and SaveKey parameter.

+- If you attached PrefsParameters component to any GameObject, you can edit AggregationName and FileName for change XmlStorage information that used by PrefsUGUI.

 - I generate and use a dedicated Canvas.
 <br />